You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

 Campus Location - The SOU campus is located on the main boulevard of town making it easily accessible by bike, car or bus.
 It is a mile from downtown shopping, and easily accessible from all residential areas.
 Ashland is 12 miles from Medford, a city of 60,000 people.
 The airport is in Medford along with expanded shopping and other amenities.
 Mount Ashland, a local ski resort is a short twenty minute drive.
-Other recreational activities such as hiking, mountain and road biking, fishing and camping are available.
+Other recreational activities such as hiking, mountain and road biking, running, and camping are available

 Undergraduate Majors Open to NSE Students